koonimaru/DeepGMAP/INSTALL.rst

  $ wget https://s3-eu-west-1.amazonaws.com/pfigshare-u-files/15268919/DeepGMAPdatalight.tar.lzma
  $ lzma -d DeepGMAPdatalight.tar.lzma && tar -xvf DeepGMAPdatalight.tar && rm DeepGMAPdatalight.tar

-If you want, move "data" directory to your working directory for deepgmap.
+If you want, move "data" directory in the DeepGMAP-data-light folder to your working directory for deepgmap.
 Otherwise, it's ready, please see README.rst for how to run deepgmap.